 While writing this post, I was browsing through my Facebook feed to reminiscent a little.
 I found this particular post that I need to share on this blog.
 Enjoy!

-Four wonderful/hilarious things happened within past four hours:
+Four wonderful/hilarious things happened within the first four-hours:

 - We befriended a woman from Libya, who decided to tag along on our adventure to see Hagia Sophia.
 She speaks very little English but is pretty damn cool.
 Within an hour, she told me that she is my Libyan mother.

-- The salespersons at few shops we went to were openly hitting on me.
+- The salesperson at few shops we went to were openly hitting on me.
 The evil looks on my mother’s face were priceless.